Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

 Young teen girl crouching outdoors on the steps with her head down and her hand to her mouth

-Signs and Symptoms of Dual Diagnosis in Teens
+Recognizing the Signs of Dual Diagnosis in Teens

 It is challenging to find help for adolescents who have a dual diagnosis.
 Traditional programs typically treat people with one diagnosis or the other.
-For example, programs that are designed for people with substance abuse or addiction are generally not geared toward treatment for people with mental health conditions.
+For example, programs intended for people facing addiction are generally not equipped to treat people with mental health conditions.

 Unfortunately, adolescents can be caught in this treatment gap.
-When you’re looking at how to help a teen with a dual diagnosis, you must look for a treatment center that specializes in treating substance use disorders and mental health conditions and understands adolescent psychology.
-Adolescence is usually a tumultuous time in development, and your young adult requires treatment by a board-certified mental health professional who understands adolescent development and is well-versed in adolescent mental health issues.
+When you’re considering how to help a teen with a dual diagnosis, you must look for a treatment center like BasePoint Academy that specializes in treating substance use disorders as well as mental health conditions and understands adolescent psychology.
+Adolescence is usually a tumultuous time in development, and your teen requires treatment by a board-certified mental health professional.

-When there are comorbid conditions alongside substance use disorders, it can be difficult to identify.
-However, recognizing the behavioral and emotional indicators is crucial so your teenager receives the early intervention and effective treatment necessary to promote and achieve sustainable recovery.
-The following are some of the symptoms of dual diagnosis in teens.
+It can be difficult to recognize when your teen is experiencing comorbid conditions.
+However, knowing the behavioral and emotional indicators is crucial so your teenager receives the early intervention and effective integrated dual diagnosis treatment they need to achieve sustainable recovery.
+The following are some of the symptoms of dual diagnosis in teens:

 • Decline in academic performance, including lack of attendance or disinterest in school